mickfuzz/phd4/_posts/thesis_chapters/2025-1-9-Appendices.md

 My intuitive reluctance to impose shifts in the scope of activity systems, can be interpreted through the lens of TADS.
 For me to prompt a shift to a  activities to reinforce recognitions and connection of learner generated code to computing and systems concepts, would impose a objective (first stimulus) and expose a new set of secondary stimuli for learners to draw on.
 THIS SECTION NEEDS DEVELOPMENT AND COMPLEXIFICATION IN RELATION TO EXISTING RESEARCH.

+#### Reflection on interview data on personal appropriation of Concepts

+Interview data from s-

+Transcript of S and J

+Also move some of the above down here.

 ### Appendix.recommendations - for practitioners.